KLK14/kkuban-website/src/res/markdown-pages/aboutMe.md

 My name is **Katharina Kuban**.

-I currently live in Darmstadt, Germany.
+I currently live in Frankfurt, Germany.

 I'm a passionate full-stack web developer focusing on user-centered and responsive design.